 Happening in hyperspace from Oct 30-Nov 3 2018, #DWF18 is an online-first writers’ festival dedicated to celebrating the work of writers from Australia and across the world.

 Trust Fall examines the concept of trust in relation to user interaction.
 With advances in digital technology raising concerns over privacy, safety, and authenticity, audience members are encouraged to play with the concept of trust in the digital form.

-Trust me, I’m lying is an interactive experience that explores the theme of trust in the digital age.
-Are people on the internet ever who they say they are?
+My work, Trust me, I’m lying is an interactive experience that explores the theme of trust in the digital age.

 As with all interactive fiction, the choices the reader makes during the story affects the outcome of the narrative.
 The reader’s decisions to trust, betray, lie or tell the truth during the course of the story will affect the way things play out.